Inchagoill Island, Lough Corrib, Co Galway

 Environmental notes

 The lake is monitored for invasive waterweed (Lagarosiphon major) and zebra mussels.
-Visitors are asked to clean footwear and equipment before entering the water to help protect the fragile ecosystem.
+Visitors are asked to clean footwear and equipment before entering the water to help protect these fragile ecosystems.
+Ongoing projects aim to reduce nutrient pollution from sewage discharges, particularly in the southern basin.

 Nearby accommodation highlights